Reaching God’s High Standard

 For this reason, the believers can have a joyful growth experience with God while maintaining a cheerful, confident spirit, knowing that God will provide the necessary strength.
 The Lord tells us that the first fruits of the Spirit are “love, joy, peace…” (Galatians 5:22-23).
 In this experience there is no fear, worry or hopelessness.

 The secret lies in abiding in Christ daily through the study of His Word and prayer.
 Jesus said, “Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, except it abide in the vine; no more can you, except ye abide in Me” (John 15:4).
 If a Christian have a daily relationship with God, Jesus promised that he will have complete victory.
 “If ye abide in me, and my words abide in you, ye shall ask what ye will, and it shall be done unto you” (John 15:7).

 By faith, the Christian needs to rest in God (Colossians 2:6).
 The Lord is able to keep that which you have committed to Him.
 If you will leave yourself in His hands, He will make you more than a conqueror and reach His high standard.
+So the believer will proclaim, “I can do all things through Christ who strengthens me” (Philippians 4:13).
 This rest is not found in inactivity; for in the Savior’s invitation the promise of rest is united with the call to labor: “Take My yoke upon you: . . . and ye shall find rest” (Matthew 11:29).

 In His service,